 – Creating a detailed final document in accordance with ISO standards.

-Do you want to conduct business analysis in your organization?
+Do you want to conduct business analysis in your organisation?
 Remember that you have to approach it professionally.
 A properly designed and reliably carried out business analysis process will help you learn the detailed requirements regarding the functioning and capabilities of the implemented e-commerce system at the design stage.
 This is a great convenience that will prevent complications that may occur in the future.
 This applies to requirements that you are aware of, as well as those completely unrelated to the purpose of the new system, but affecting its proper functioning.
 Properly conducted business analysis is not just a standard audit.
 It is above all an opportunity to learn in depth about the operation of the entire company and propose solutions for it that will enable it to achieve success through the implementation of a new e-commerce system.